-In contrast to Distance Zone 1, Table 8 shows that 5.9% of solar panel visibility was predicted within Distance Zone 2.
+In contrast to Distance Zone 1, Table 8 shows that 6.73% of solar panel visibility was predicted within Distance Zone 2.
 LOS profiles L1, L2, and L3 were prepared from Distance Zone 2 and demonstrate that a small number of solar arrays are seen, however, the profiles also demonstrate that existing topography and forested vegetation (LSZ Zone 2 Forested) obscures most direct views to the solar arrays.
-As shown in Table 7, LSZ Zone 1 Agricultural contains the most concentration of predicted solar array visibility (15.9% of the total of 17.4%).
+As shown in Table 7, LSZ Zone 1 Agricultural contains the most concentration of predicted solar array visibility (17.13% of the total of 18.92%).
 This data suggests visibility is prevalent in LSZ Zone 1 Agricultural when within Distance Zone 2.
-The VP 94 photo-simulation was prepared from these zones and the average contrast rating of the VP 94 simulation indicates the contrast impression of the Facility is weak (8.2).
+The Photosimulations prepared for VPs 58, 93, and 94 were prepared from these zones and the average contrast ratings of the Facility with 5-year landscaping from the VPs ranges from very weak to weak.
 The VP 61 photo-simulation was also prepared from Distance Zone 2 and conveys a similar result with an average contrast rating of weak (6.2).
 Consequentially, the results of these above analyses conclude that predicted visibility of solar arrays within Distance Zone 2 is anticipated to be relatively minor.